 Multiple supplicant support secures IP Telephony and wireless access.
-Converged network designs often involve the use of shared ports that represent a potential vulnerability in a network.
-Multiple supplicant capability on the Summit 400-24p switch allows it to uniquely recognize and apply the appropriate policies for each user or device on a shared port.
+Converged network designs often involve the use of shared ports.
+Shared ports represent a potential vulnerability in a network.
+Multiple supplicant capability on the Summit 400-24t switch allows it to uniquely recognize and apply the appropriate policies for each user or device on a shared port.